InjectiveLabs/docs/source/includes/_derivativesrpc.md

 Get trades of a derivative market.

-**Trade execution types**
+**\*Trade execution types**

-1. Market for market orders
+1. `"market"` for market orders
-2. limitFill for a resting limit order getting filled by a market order
+2. `"limitFill"` for a resting limit order getting filled by a market order
-3. LimitMatchRestingOrder for a resting limit order getting matched with another new limit order
+3. `"limitMatchRestingOrder"` for a resting limit order getting matched with another new limit order
-4. LimitMatchNewOrder for the other way around (new limit order getting matched)
+4. `"limitMatchNewOrder"` for a new limit order getting matched immediately

 ### Request Parameters
 > Request Example: